 Management of STEMI

-The treatment should be initiated once STEMI has been diagnosed.
-Aside from starting the medications to stabilize the heart muscle, measures must be started to reopen the blocked artery.
+The doctor starts treatment upon giving a diagnosis of STEMI.
+Aside from starting the medications to stabilize the heart muscle, the doctor starts measures to reopen the artery.

-Unless the artery is released within 3 hours of the blockage, at least a certain degree of lasting impairment is likely.
-Normally, the injury can be reduced if the artery is unclogged within the initial 6 hours of an episode.
-Up to 12 hours, some harm can be prevented.
-After this, the longer the artery is unclogged, the damage will occur.
+Unless there is release of the artery within 3 hours of the blockage, at least a certain degree of lasting impairment is likely.
+Normally, it is possible to prevent injury if the doctor unclogs the artery within the initial 6 hours of an episode.
+Up to 12 hours, it can prevent some harm.
+After this, the longer the artery is left with a blockage, the damage will occur.

-Once the acute phase of treatment is over and the clogged artery is reopened, measures must be done to stabilize the heart and lessen the possibility for another heart attack.
+Once the acute phase of treatment is over and the artery reopens, the doctor performs measures to stabilize the heart and lessen the possibility for another heart attack.

-This requires an extensive period of recovery which includes exercise-based rehabilitation, dietary changes and anticoagulants and lipid control drugs.
+Overall, this requires an extensive period of recovery which includes exercise rehabilitation, dietary changes and anticoagulants and lipid control drugs.